-c) We obtained a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-We randomly selected 5 computers and observed while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.
+c) Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
+Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.